nph1508/SQL_Bicycle-Manufacturer_Dataset/README.md

 ---
 ## 📌 Background & Overview

-🎯 Objective
+### 🎯 Objective

-This project aims to support decision-making for the sales and inventory management team at a fictional bicycle manufacturing company.
+This project uses **SQL** and **BigQuery** to support decision-making for the sales and inventory management team at a fictional bicycle manufacturing company.
 We leverage SQL on BigQuery to uncover:

  - ✔️ Product subcategory sales trends (volume, value, frequency)
  - ✔️ Year-over-year growth by product line